LuciferUchiha/old.georgerowlands.ch/docs/Mathematik/Linear Algebra/hadamardProduct.md

 :::

-Beginners in numpy often write the following lines of code multiply two matrices
+Beginners in numpy often write the following lines of code to multiply two matrices

 ```python